mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 The Travellers will be taken to Pavabid aboard a freighter making a routine jump.
-Except for the one spaceport, Pavabid is a closed world but the Travellers must be put down near the current location of Orobid’s palace without being detected.
-Pavabid’s satellite warning system was built by TTC (the Trexalon Technical Consortium), since the thearchy’s technology was not up to the task.
+Except for the one spaceport, Pavabid is a closed world but the Travellers must be put down near the current location of Orobid's palace without being detected.
+Pavabid's satellite warning system was built by TTC (the Trexalon Technical Consortium), since the thearchy's technology was not up to the task.
 Unbeknownst to Pavabid, the Trexalonians built secret override circuits into the satellite system.

-Unbeknownst to Trexalon, the interests on Collace, Trexalon’s biggest rival, have acquired full knowledge of the override system.
+Unbeknownst to Trexalon, the interests on Collace, Trexalon's biggest rival, have acquired full knowledge of the override system.
 Technicians aboard the freighter will use this knowledge to override the defences of the satellite that covers the area of the planet they will be penetrating.
 It